telerik/ajax-docs/controls/tabstrip/tabs/working-with-tabs-at-thr-client.md

 ---
 title: Working With Tabs at thr Client
-page_title: Working With Tabs at thr Client | UI for ASP.NET AJAX Documentation
+page_title: Working With Tabs at thr Client | RadTabStrip for ASP.NET AJAX Documentation
 description: Working With Tabs at thr Client
 slug: tabstrip/tabs/working-with-tabs-at-thr-client
 tags: working,with,tabs,at,thr,client